Annual Enrollment is your chance to see how your Medicare coverage is changing next year - and make any necessary changes.

 Medicare Part C, more commonly known as Medicare Advantage, must provide all the same benefits you get with Original Medicare.
 However, most Advantage plans offer additional coverage as well.

-The average Medicare Advantage plan premium is expected to be $18 in 2023.
-However, that number rises when you look only at Medicare Advantage Prescription Drug plans (MA-PD), which average around $40 to $50 per month in 2023.
-As Part C premiums tend to go down instead of up – even if only slightly – you can expect that amount to remain fairly consistent for 2023.
+The average Medicare Advantage plan premium is expected to be around $19 in 2024.
+However, that number rises when you look only at Medicare Advantage Prescription Drug plans (MA-PD), which average around $40 to $50 per month in 2024.
+As Part C premiums tend to go down instead of up – even if only slightly – you can expect that amount to remain fairly consistent for 2024.

 As of 2021, the 21st Century Cures Act extended Medicare Advantage plan access to people who have end-stage renal disease (ESRD).
 It was signed by President Obama in 2016.